Asad Khan (Mughal noble): Career

 Aurangzeb in his last will is thought to have appointed Asad Khan as wazir indefinitely after his demise.
 In the succession struggle following Aurangzeb's death, Asad Khan and his son allied with prince Azam Shah.
 However, prince Muhammad Muazzam defeated him in the Battle of Jajau and ascended the throne as Bahadur Shah.
 As emperor, Bahadur Shah sought to weaken the influence of Asad Khan and Zulfiqar Khan by giving the position of wazir to Munim Khan, ending Asad Khan's tenure as wazir in 1707.
 Asad Khan was instead given the high position of Vakil-i-Mutlaq, which had not been in use since the reign of Shah Jahan.
 This was to the discontent of Asad Khan, and he was still able to negotiate partial control over the post of wazir.
 Asad Khan's rank was also increased to 8000 horses, and he was granted the title Asaf-ud-Daula.

 in 1712, Bahadur Shah was succeeded by his son Jahandar Shah, under whom Asad Khan remained wakil-i-mutlaq.
 He was also made governor of Gujarat, although he held this position in absentee.
 The following year, Jahandar Shah was defeated in battle by Farrukhsiyar, and sought refuge at Asad Khan's household.
 Asad Khan and his son Zulfiqar Khan, despite having supported Jahandar Shah uptil then, decided to turn over Jahandar Shah to the new emperor.
 However, Farrukhsiyar was mistrustful of Asad Khan and had his son killed.
 Asad Khan then spent the rest of his life in obscurity, and died on 15 June 1716.

 Family

 Asad Khan was married to Mehrunissa, daughter of Asaf Khan.
 Zulfiqar Khan was born to them in the year 1657; he was married to a daughter of noble Shaista Khan in 1677.
-Asad Khan had another son named Inayat Khan, who was married to the youngest daughter of Abul Hasan Qutb Shah, the last ruler of the Golconda Sultanate.
+Asad Khan had another son from his wife Nawal Bai named Inayat Khan, who was married to the youngest daughter of Abul Hasan Qutb Shah, the last ruler of the Golconda Sultanate.
 Asad Khan also had a daughter who was married to Khuda Bandah Khan, son of noble Shaista Khan.
+Of his sons, Zulfiqar Khan had no children.
+Inayat Khan went insane in his last days, and died in Delhi living two sons: Salih Khan and Mirza Kazim.
+Salih Khan attained high rank in the reign of Jahandar Shah and was entitled Itiqad Khan, while Mirza Kazim ruined his reputation and career by his "association with dancers".